bparanj/crystal/programming/iac/docs/boto/tag-ami.md

 5. Finally, we retrieve the instance ID from the response and print it.

-Make sure to replace `'ami-0c55b159cbfafe1f0'` with the actual AMI ID you want to use for the EC2 instance.
+Make sure to replace `'ami-0c55b159cbfafe1f0'` with the  AMI ID you want to use for the EC2 instance.

 With this code, when the EC2 instance is created, it will have the specified tags associated with it.
 The tags will be visible in the AWS Management Console and can be used for various purposes, such as identifying and filtering instances based on tags.